 Start time

-Departure to Capri, sailing along the Sorrento coast.
-Along the way you will admire: the ancient fishermen village of Marina Grande, the ruins of a roman villa near Bagni della Regina Giovanna, the natural waterfall that flows from the rock, and other interesting attractions along the coast.
+As you sail along the Sorrento Coast, admire iconic landmarks such as the fishing village of Marina Grande, the ruins of a Roman villa at the Bagni della Regina Giovanna, and the natural waterfall that cascades directly into the sea.

-Arrival to Capri and tour of the island by boat with stops to visit the Marvelous Grotto, the White Grotto, the Green Grotto; along the way you will admire the Natural Arch, the Villa Curzio Malaparte, the Faraglioni rocks and the Lighthouse of Punta Carena.
+Upon arrival in Capri, start the island boat tour, a breathtaking journey that includes the Marvelous Grotto, the White Grotto, and the Green Grotto.
+Along the way, admire the Natural Arch, the famous Villa Curzio Malaparte, the Faraglioni rocks, and the Punta Carena lighthouse, the wild heart of the island.

-The price includes: Pick-up from/to hotel – Professional skipper English speaking – Lunch (sandwich mozzarella and tomatoes) – Alcoholic and non-alcoholic beverages – Water sport.
+The price includes: One-way transfer from Sorrento to the port – Professional skipper – Lunch on board (Caprese sandwich with mozzarella and tomato) – Alcoholic and non-alcoholic drinks.

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.